lightoj-dev/problem-tutorials/1088/en.md

 - Our given array is SORTED.

 We can make use of this fact in order to improve our runtime.
-In a sorted array of numbers, you can easily find how many numbers lie in a segment from `L` to `R` from the upper bound of `R` - lower bound of `L`. upper bound and lower bound can be easily found out from a sorted array in logarithmic time.
+In a sorted array of numbers, you can easily find how many numbers lie in a segment from `L` to `R` from the upper bound of `R` - the lower bound of `L`.
+Upper bound and lower bound can be easily found out from a sorted array in logarithmic time with binary search.
 It reduces the query handling runtime to `O(logN)`.

 For example, let's consider a random test case: